visgl/loaders.gl/docs/modules/loader-utils/api-reference/request-scheduler.md

 - `id`?: string;
 - `throttleRequests`?: boolean; — Whether to throttle requests.
 - `maxRequests`?: number; — Maximum concurrent requests to be opened by this scheduler.
 Additional requests are queued until an open request has completed.
-- `debounceMs`?: number; — Queue requests until no new requests have been added for at least `debounceMs` milliseconds.
+- `debounceTime`?: number; — Queue requests until no new requests have been added for at least `debounceTime` milliseconds.

-When `throttleRequests` is disabled, `maxRequeusts` and `debounceMs` options have no effect.
+When `throttleRequests` is disabled, `maxRequeusts` and `debounceTime` options have no effect.

 ### `scheduleRequest(handle: any, getPriority?: () => number): Promise<{done: () => any)}>`